Prevention and control of animal diseases

 - The reasons for requiring notification of such animal diseases are as follows:

 - They can cause serious damage to the species in question;

 - They cannot be prevented or controlled by normal commercial methods;

 - They present a serious threat to public health.

 Animal diseases can also be designated as notifiable under international conventions.

 Reporting animal diseases

 If an animal shows symptoms of a notifiable animal disease, the owner, vet or laboratory must notify the authorities by telephoning the national desk for animal diseases: (045) 546 31 88.
-This 24-hour service is run by the new Food and Consumer Product Safety Authority (nVWA).
+This 24-hour service is run by the Food and Consumer Product Safety Authority (NVWA).

 Prompt reporting of an infectious animal disease or its symptoms is crucial.
 Without early reporting a disease can spread rapidly with potentially massive consequences for humans and animals.